ismail-syed/w17/index.md

 In my second year (2014) of university, I got heavily involved with the IEEE Carleton student branch.
 I applied and got accepted for their Webmaster executive position.
 As their Webmaster, I maintained a linux server hosting their website.
 I also ran a number of workshops for students.
 One of which was an Introduction to web development workshop series, where I taught students the basics of HTML, CSS, JavaScript.

 ### 50 weeks at IBM
 Around this time, is also when I applied for co-op terms.
-I got offered a 12-month co-op at IBM as a Software Engineering.
+I got offered a 12-month co-op at IBM as a Software Engineer.

 <img src="http://i.giphy.com/ZwLTpUeYVJ0fS.gif" alt="IBM" height="42" width="42">
 My experience at IBM was quite amazing.
 I worked on a lot of front end tasks for the redesign of Cognos (a Business Analytics Platform) now known as Cognos Analytics.
 Throughout my co-op I worked with various designers and product managers to add new features, tweak features, update features and other various tasks.

 I also got the opportunity to propose my redesign for a component within the product which got approved.
 I redesigned and redeveloped a majority of the component.
-The component was a toolbox widget that allows Report authors to drag a drop components into their reports, a vital component for authoring reports within the product.
+The component was a toolbox widget that allows report authors to drag a drop components into their reports, a vital component for authoring reports within the product.
 The new toolbox I created made it to the final product and has even been marketed as a newly redesigned feature through Cognos Analytics YouTube videos!

 <img src="http://i.giphy.com/102h4wsmCG2s12.gif" alt="Success" height="42" width="42">

-After my 12 months of working as a co-op at IBM I returned to Carleton to finish my second year.
+After 12 months of working as a co-op at IBM I returned to Carleton to finish my second year.

 ### Exploring entrepreneurship
 After finishing my co-op and returning to school, my life sucked.
 I didn’t have as much time to program as before and I never was a fan of midterms and finals.
 So I decided to change that.